razluta/UnityTextureRgbPacker/README.md

             textureBlueChannel,
             textureAlphaChannel)
 # compositeTextureName = a string representing the name of the texture
-# textureRedChannel = the input for the Red channel
+# textureRedChannel = a Texture2D asset representing the input for the Red channel
-# textureGreenChannel = the input for the Green channel
+# textureGreenChannel = a Texture2D asset representing the input for the Green channel
-# textureBlueChannel = the input for the Blue channel
+# textureBlueChannel = a Texture2D asset representing the input for the Blue channel
-# textureAlphaChannel = the input for the Alpha channel
+# textureAlphaChannel = a Texture2D asset representing the input for the Alpha channel
 ```
 To save the file to disk, you can use the:
 ```